anvithagangineni/portfolio/README.md

 •	PCA Digit Classification - Performs dimensionality reduction on the sklearn Digits dataset using Principal Component Analysis to retain the most informative features.
 Using a Decision Tree classifier to predict the digit, it then evaluates how accurate the predictions are.

+•Developed a movie recommendation system that suggests similar movies using text-based features and cosine similarity.
+Applied Python, pandas, and scikit-learn to analyze and process movie data.